 3. Shop – Once you have determined what you’re getting, do you’re shopping and get your tree.
-The best price and quality can always be found at TN Nursery.
+The best price and quality can always be found at Wholesale Nursery Co.

 4. Inspect your tree – Once you get your plant it should be checked for breaks, insects, dead limbs and other signs of plant deterioration.

 5. Dig – Now that you’ve got your tree you should dig a hole twice the size of the root ball.
 This can be done easily with a post-hole digger or a shovel.
 The plant should have fertilizer added to it and the hole filled in.
 The plant should be immediately watered.
 Add mulch or pine needles around the trunk so that the water can slowly be absorbed.

 6. Stabilize the tree – Many small trees or saplings may have to be supported so that they won’t fall over and the trunks will grow upright.

 7. Sit back and relax, and watch your tree grow.

 8. Remember, planting a tree (and other landscaping) can be rewarding as well as adding value to your home.